 - Public health- or system-imposed constraints

 The torrent of complex medical information physicians provide patients is overwhelming in the most controlled settings, and is only made worse in the high emotion and high stress environment of the ED.
-Emergency Physicians often make ...
+Emergency Physicians often make rapid decisions ...